KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

         This screen can be styled with the ``SwiftUI/View/keyboardStateLabelStyle(_:)`` modifier, to style things like the icon and the status labels.
     }
 }

-See the <doc:Styling-Article> article for more information about KeyboardKit view styling.